jreighley/alexatemplate/README.md

 Test with Hello, Goodbye,  Open.

 ## Program Away!
-Modify your core.cljs functions as you desire.
+Modify your core.cljs functions to satisfy your goals.

 Save your files then